6 Popular strategic planning frameworks

 – Requires a long-term commitment (3-5 years) to take advantage of embedded continuous improvement cycle

-The 7S Framework was the brainchild of McKinsey business consultants Robert H. Waterman, Jr. and Tom Peters in the 1980s.
-This model was born out of a McKinsey research project whose development had some unusual perks and pitfalls – infinite budget, first-class travel, meetings with some of the most interesting people of the time, a seemingly traitorous article published by Peters against the idea of strategy (then McKinsey’s main service offering), the prompt firing of Peters after the article was published and the receipt of zero royalties by Waterman from the framework, which heavily contributed to the mega-popular book In Search of Excellence.
+The 7S Model was the brainchild of McKinsey business consultants Robert H. Waterman, Jr. and Tom Peters in the 1980s.
+This strategic planning framework was born out of a McKinsey research project whose development had some unusual perks and pitfalls – infinite budget, first-class travel, meetings with some of the most interesting people of the time, a seemingly traitorous article published by Peters against the idea of strategy (then McKinsey’s main service offering), the prompt firing of Peters after the article was published and the receipt of zero royalties by Waterman from the framework, which heavily contributed to the mega-popular book In Search of Excellence.

 The premise of the McKinsey 7S Framework is that there are seven internal organizational elements that must be in alignment for success.
 These elements are divided into “hard elements,” being those that are easy to identify and influence and “soft elements,” those that are more difficult to define and impact.
 The design of the model is intended to help organizations identify which elements need to change to reach/maintain alignment or achieve a different level of performance.

 - Soft elements: shared values (which sits at the center of the model), skills (actual skills and competencies), style (specifically, leadership style), staff (employees and general capabilities)

 Best for organizations wanting to take a current state assessment to compare against desired state, those going through organizational change or aligning to a chosen strategy and organizations wanting to model the effects of future organizational changes.
 From our experience at ArchPoint Consulting, the 7S Framework is helpful for understanding the organizational implications and resource requirements necessary to deliver a strategic plan, but that it falls short on helping organizations execute and communicate.